kazkosa/share_your_moments/README.md

 * Detail page of each article
 * Editable / Deletable article submission
 * Comments on the article by Ajax
+* Favorites on the article
+* Likes on the article
+* Article search function
 * User authentication with Devise
 * Dismissable flash notifications
 * Uploading Image files with carrierWave/mini_magic